max-kay/song/notes.md

 # TODO
 - think about loudness and values in dB
-- think about setting Control exponential range and offsets
+- think about setting Control exponential
+- make composed and transformed ctrl_functions
 - think about how to require TimeKeeper and AutomationKeeper